Saurabh-full-stack/Saurabh-full-stack/README.md

 - 👋 Hi, I’m @Saurabh-full-stack
 - 👀 I’m interested in full stack development
 - 🌱 I’m currently learning html, css, bootstrap, php and javascript.
-- 💞️ I’m looking to collaborate on the projects where the mentioned languages are being used, if new technology will be use i happy to learn.
+- 💞️ I’m looking to collaborate on the projects where the mentioned languages are being used, if new technology will be use I am happy to learn.
 - 📫 How to reach me ...
 Mail me on skumarrkt1999@gmail.com

 <!---